theFool32/UAP_retrieval/README.md

 ### Prepare Features

 1. Follow the steps in [filipradenovic/cnnimageretrieval-pytorch](https://github.com/filipradenovic/cnnimageretrieval-pytorch) to download datasets and train the retrieval models.
+(Our pretrained models are available at [Google Drive](https://drive.google.com/file/d/1iItJHZb2NHh-EyF-A0358a3VmlKg0OMo/view).)
 2. Refer to the function `cluster()` in `cirtorch/examples/attack/myutil/triplet_dataset.py` about extracting features and clustering.

 ### Train Classifiers (Optional)